zacharytamas/matrimony2/README.md

-# matrimony2
+# matrimony

-The website for my wedding.
-Built with Jekyll and Polymer.
+This is the website for my wedding.

+## Developing

+You'll need to install all the various dependencies:

+    $ npm install
+    $ bower install
+    $ pip install -r requirements.txt -t libs/